 Some people believe that my fall into poverty began with an unexpected pregnancy, but I have a hard time seeing it that way.
 Mia didn’t learn to walk in a homeless shelter because I’d chosen to bring her into the world.
 She took those first steps on that dirty, tiled floor because I’d just escaped an abusive relationship with a couple hundred dollars.
 Because my family had turned their backs on me, or couldn’t help us.
 Because I simply couldn’t find work.
 And because I couldn’t find work, a grant for child care wasn’t obtainable.

 Mia, age 9 months, in the bedroom of the homeless shelter where we lived for 90 days.

-Eventually I found work cleaning houses, a job that afforded me little money to spend on clothes, even for work.
-I worked through illnesses and brought my daughter to day care when she was sick, and should have been home with me.
-There was no sick pay, no vacation days, no foreseeable increase in wage, and yet I begged to work more.
+During those years, working as a housecleaner and landscaper, I worked through illnesses, and brought my daughter to daycare when she was sick, and should have been at home with me.
+My job offered no sick pay, no vacation days, no foreseeable increase in wage, yet I begged to work more.
 Wages lost from missed work hours could rarely be made up, and if I missed too many I risked being fired.
-My car’s reliability was vital, since even a flat tire could throw us off, knock us backward, and send us teetering toward homelessness again.
-We lived, we survived, in that careful imbalance.
-This was my unwitnessed existence, as I polished another’s to make theirs appear perfect.
+My car’s reliability was vital, since a broken hose or even a flat tire could throw us off, knock us backward, and send us falling back toward homelessness again.

 Self portrait from June of 2010 in our studio apartment in Mount Vernon, Washington State.